brucellino/tfmod-template/README.md

 <!-- Delete this section when using the template repository -->

 This is the template repository for my terraform modules.
+It attempts to follow the [default structure](https://www.terraform.io/language/modules/develop/structure) for terraform modules.

 It is designed to speed up development of new terraform modules by providing:

 1. basic terraform setup for backend, providers, _etc_.
+  1. the default required version for terraform is `>1.2.0`
 1. common pre-commit hooks configuration
 1. semantic release configuration
 1. examples directory for testing and demonstration